^

 Diagnosis of gastroenteritis

-Other diseases of the gastrointestinal tract, showing similar symptoms (eg appendicitis, cholecystitis, ulcerative colitis), should be excluded.
-Survey results suggesting gastroenteritis include profuse watery diarrhea; history of the use of potentially contaminated food (especially with an established outbreak of the disease), non-contaminated water or known irritating gastrointestinal tract substances; recent trip; or contact with people suspicious of the disease.
-E. Coli 0157: 1-17, which causes diarrhea, is notorious for being accompanied by a hemorrhagic process rather than an infectious process, manifesting symptoms the gastrointestinal bleeding, a small bloody stool or its absence.
-Hemolytic uremic syndrome may be due to renal failure and hemolytic anemia.
-Oral use in the history of antibiotics (for 3 months) should cause an additional suspicion of infection with C. Difficile.
-A suspicion of an acute abdomen is unlikely in the absence of abdominal muscular tension and limited soreness.
+Other GI disorders that cause similar symptoms (eg, appendicitis, cholecystitis, ulcerative colitis) should be excluded.
+Findings that suggest gastroenteritis include profuse watery diarrhea; history of ingestion of potentially contaminated food (especially during an established outbreak), contaminated water, or known GI irritants; recent travel; or contact with suspected cases.
+E. coli 0157:1-17, which causes diarrhea, is notorious for being more hemorrhagic than infectious, with symptoms of GI bleeding and little or no bloody stool.
+Hemolytic uremic syndrome may result from renal failure and hemolytic anemia.
+A history of oral antibiotic use (within 3 months) should raise additional suspicion for C. difficile infection.
+Acute abdomen is unlikely in the absence of abdominal tenderness and localized tenderness.

-All patients with bloody diarrhea should be examined for E. Coli 0157: 1-17, as well as patients with diarrhea without blood admixture with an established outbreak of the disease.
-It is necessary to carry out specific culture of the culture, since this microorganism is not detected by standard cultivation.
-Alternatively, an ELISA test can be performed to identify Shiga toxin in the stool; A positive test indicates the presence of an infection of £ coli 0157: 1-17 or one of the other enterohemorrhagic E. Coli serotypes.
-(Note: Shigella species in the US do not release Shiga toxin.)
+All patients with bloody diarrhea should be tested for E. coli 0157:1-17, as should patients with nonbloody diarrhea in a known outbreak.
+Specific cultures should be obtained, since this organism is not detected by routine culture.
+Alternatively, urgent ELISA testing for Shiga toxin in stool may be performed; a positive test indicates infection with E. coli 0157:1-17 or one of the other serotypes of enterohemorrhagic E. coli.
+(Note: Shigella species in the United States do not secrete Shiga toxin.)

-Adults with severe bloody diarrhea should perform sigmoscopy with bacteriological culture and biopsy.
-Manifestations of the mucous membrane of the colon can help in the diagnosis of amoebic dysentery, shigellosis and infection £ coli 0157: 1-17, although such changes can be observed in ulcerative colitis.
-Patients who have recently taken antibiotics should have a stool test for C. Difficile toxin.
+Adults with severe bloody diarrhea should have a sigmoidoscopy with culture and biopsy.
+Colonic mucosal findings may aid in the diagnosis of amoebic dysentery, shigellosis, and £ coli 0157:1-17 infection, although ulcerative colitis may have similar findings.
+Patients who have recently taken antibiotics should have a stool sample tested for C. difficile toxin.

-In severely ill patients, it is necessary to determine serum electrolytes, urea nitrogen, and creatinine to assess hydration and acid-base status.
-Indicators count are non-specific, although eosinophilia may indicate a parasitic infection.
+Serum electrolytes, blood urea nitrogen, and creatinine should be measured in critically ill patients to assess hydration and acid-base status.
+Complete blood count ( CBC) values are nonspecific, although eosinophilia may indicate parasitic infection.

 What do need to examine?